 LangGraph positions itself as durable execution infrastructure: you design a workflow that can save progress, pause, and resume without redoing completed work, which is exactly what we need when LLM calls fail, users approve actions asynchronously, or a workflow spans hours instead of seconds.

 From a delivery standpoint, we think of it as a runtime that makes agent behavior “legible.”
-Instead of hoping the model does the right thing, we specify a controllable process where the model participates—sometimes as the decision-maker, sometimes as a sub-step, and sometimes as a contributor whose output must be reviewed before anything risky happens.
+Instead of hoping the model does the right thing, we define a controllable process in which the model participates—sometimes as the decision-maker, sometimes as a sub-step, and sometimes as a contributor whose output we review before anything risky happens.

 2. Graph-based control flow to coordinate multi-actor LLM applications